-Last July, a year on from the announcement of his motor neurone disease (MND) diagnosis, the former British and Irish Lion and Scottish international donated £100,000 raised through the My Name’5 Doddie Foundation to the MND Association.
+Last July, a year on from the announcement of his motor neuron disease (MND) diagnosis, the former British and Irish Lion and Scottish international donated £100,000 raised through the My Name’5 Doddie Foundation to the MND Association.
 Doddie has now announced a further £100,000 contribution to the Association’s grant scheme.
 This helps people living with MND to pay for adaptations to their homes and funds respite activities for carers, supporting much-needed pamper days or short breaks for instance.

 Doddie said: "One of our main aims is to help fellow sufferers of MND and families who, like me, are affected by this terrible disease and therefore we are delighted to be able to increase our funding to deliver that support.
 We recognise that the MND Association is best placed to distribute funds on our behalf and the grants have already made a difference to the lives of a great many people.
 We are only able to do this with the incredible support we receive from our fundraisers and we are all hugely grateful for their ongoing and committed efforts on our behalf.”